NCAR/esds/_sources/communication.md

 ## Email List

-If you would like to join the ESDS Email List to be informed of community updates, we recommend you do so by joining the ESDS Google Group by clicking the button below, then click "Join Group."
+If you would like to join the ESDS email list to be informed of community updates, we recommend you do so by joining the ESDS Google Group by clicking the button below, then click "Join Group."

 <a href="https://groups.google.com/a/ucar.edu/g/esds" target="_blank">
   <button style="